panacotar/blog/_posts/2024-06-29-linux_vps_hardening_a_checklist.md

 Config the SSH to disable access with a password and disable root login.
 Also here, change the default SSH listening port (22) to some other port of your choosing (ex: 12345).
-This is more of a *security through obscurity* step, and it's intended for bots.
+This is more of a *security through obscurity* step, intended for bots.
 Real attackers can still find your new SSH port rather quickly via port scanning.

 **Note:** I recommend choosing a port number between 1024 and 65535, as others are usually reserved for various system services.